 Here are some other questions that I frequently hear about how to roast Brussels sprouts.
 If you have any others, share them in the comments and I will add them to the post.

 - Can I roast frozen Brussels sprouts?
 Frozen Brussels sprouts are already quite soft so although they can be roasted, they won't come out quite very crispy.
 If you use them for this recipe, they will take about 40 minutes.
-Therefore to make sure everything cooks properly, after the sprouts have been roasting for twenty minutes, take them out and toss with the olive oil, balsamic vinegar, garlic, salt, and pepper.
+Therefore to make sure everything cooks properly, after the sprouts have been roasting for twenty minutes, take them out and toss them with olive oil, balsamic vinegar, garlic, salt, and pepper.
 Add the bacon to the pan at this time as well.
 Then return to the oven to roast for the remaining twenty minutes.

-Garlic Bacon Brussels Sprouts with Parmesan
+Garlic Bacon Brussels Sprouts

 - 1 lb. fresh Brussels sprouts